 On a large scale I am interested in wildlife and human host responses to parasites and specifically the underlying physiological consequences of infection.
-I have a diverse educational background including a veterinary technical degree from Colorado Mountain College and a Masters degree in Systematic Parasitology from Texas A&M University.
+I have a diverse educational background including a veterinary technical degree from Colorado Mountain College and a Masters degree in systematic parasitology from Texas A&M University.
 Here in the Johnson Laboratory I work a dual role as our laboratory manager and as a research associate.
-My manager duties include ordering supplies, hiring summer research technicians, permit applications, assisting in grant submissions, and mentoring undergraduate and high school students.
+My manager duties include ordering supplies, hiring summer research technicians, permit applications and reports, assisting in grant submissions, and mentoring undergraduate and high school students.
 As a research associate, my expertise lies in identification of parasites using molecular and morphological techniques, developing and running ELISA, preparation and execution of laboratory and mesocosm experiments, animal husbandry, fecal analysis, and complete blood counts.
-Some of my current published research includes amphibian antimicrobial peptide effects on trematodes and histological changes in bluegill infected with Ribeiroia ondatrae.
-When I am not at the Johnson laboratory I can be found making and selling wine at Bookcliff Vineyards or tutoring undergraduates.
-In my free time I enjoy hiking with my fiancé (Forrest) and our two dogs (Inca and Trace), drinking beer at wonderful local breweries, nonfiction reading, or playing board games with friends.
+In my free time (hahaha) I enjoy hiking with my husband Forrest (Post Doc at NCAR), daughter Macallynn and our two dogs (Inca and Trace), drinking beer at wonderful local breweries, nonfiction reading, or playing board games with friends.

 McAllister, C.T., Bursey, C.R., and Calhoun, D.M.
-(2015).
+(2016).
 Commensal protista, cnidaria and helminth parasites of the Cajun chorus frog, Pseudacris fouquettei (Anura: Hylidae), from Oklahoma.
-Proceedings of the Oklahoma Academy of Sciences (accepted).
+Proceedings of the Oklahoma Academy of Sciences 95.

 Calhoun, D.M.
 (2011).
 A re-evaluation of the taxonomy of Mesocoelium monas complex (Platyhelminthes: Digenea: Mesocoeliidae).
 Texas A&M University Masters thesis, 97 pp.